ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

   Committee members are expected to take the Hackage statistics and the community vote into account.

-  These mails may contain justifications for why a certain extension is or is not included, but not required (or even expected).
+  These mails may contain justifications for why a certain extension is or is not included, but this is not required (or even expected).

   After these two weeks, the PR is continuously updated by the secretary to reflect the *current* tally of votes: An extension is included if it is listed by at least ⅔ (rounded up) of committee members.